tonytvo/blog-generator/content/blog/getting-to-yes/index.md

     - "How am I supposed to do that?"
   - After that, some version of "Your offer is very generous, I’m sorry, that just doesn’t work for me" is an elegant second way to say “No."

   - Then you can use something like "I’m sorry but I’m afraid I just can’t do that."
 It’s a little more direct, and the "can’t do that" does great double duty.
-By expressing an inability to perform, it can trigger the other side’s empathy toward you.
+Expressing an inability to perform, can trigger the other side’s empathy toward you.

-  - "I’m sorry, no" is a slightly more succinct version for the fourth “No." If delivered gently, it barely sounds negative at all.
+  - "I’m sorry, no" is a slightly more succinct version of the fourth “No." If delivered gently, it barely sounds negative at all.

   - If you have to go further, of course, “No" is the last and most direct way.
 Verbally, it should be delivered with a downward inflection and a tone of regard; it’s not meant to be "NO!"